 This kind of speed and responsiveness is not achievable with just micro-optimizations - it has to be built-in on the architecture level.
 You have to reduce the amount of code, load the absolute minimum of data and produce as little DOM rendering work as possible.
 For the data grid component it means modular architecture, lazy loading and virtualized scrolling.

-The Data Grid is a true React component - the rendering, events, component lifecycle, performance optimizations, everything goes through React, so you can expect it to behave the same way as any standard React component.
-Supporting both controlled and uncontrolled modes.
-Use with Redux, hooks, developer tools, profiling - no surprises and no foreign concepts to learn.
+The Data Grid is a true Svelte component - the rendering, events, component lifecycle, performance optimizations, everything goes through Svelte, so you can expect it to behave the same way as any standard Svelte component.
+Use with Svelte developer tools, profiling - no surprises and no foreign concepts to learn.

-Most important part is that you can customize everything using standard JSX/rendering functions and it all works smoothly without killing the scrolling performance.
+Most important part is that you can customize everything using standard templates and it all works smoothly without killing the scrolling performance.

 The common problem with data grids is that the data grid library has to offer huge amount of functionality but each application typically requires only a small subset.
 Moreover there is no common implementation standards when it comes to the edge cases, which means you sometimes have to modify the available features or add the missing ones.